huangfcn/ptask/README.md

 	ptask is a symetric stackful coroutine (task/fiber) library with pthread like API.
 	Although c++20 goes with stackless corouines, stackful coroutine with its much more elegent way of waiting/resuming still has its own fields.
-Since stackful coroutine (task) is very close to thread, it will be very convenient if the library can provide coroutine aware synchronization methods.
+Since stackful coroutine (task) is very close to thread, it will be convenient if the library can provide coroutine aware synchronization methods.
 But most stackful coroutine libraries in C/C++ are asymetric with very simple API (create/yield/resume) only, so here comes ptask, a thread safe symetric coroutine library with pthread like